meetuparchive/swarm-design-system/src/content/resources/index.md

 ## Sketch UI Kit
 The UI kit is a project in Abstract called "swarm-design-system".

-If you aren't on Meetup's Abstract account, you can email [mikep@meetup.com](mailto:mikep@meetup.com), or contact the Design Systems team through Meetup's Slack team in the **#design-systems** channel
+If you aren't on Meetup's Abstract account, you can email [mikep@meetup.com](mailto:mikep@meetup.com), or contact the Design Systems team through Meetup's Slack team in the **#web-platform-ask** channel

 ---------------------------------------